iesl/paper_coref/doc/usage/coreference/acl_paper_coreference.md

 ```

 The arguments of these command line arguments can be a variety of formats: directories, file of filenames, or files.
-The format is specified as:
+The type is specified as:

 ```
 --input-type=directory